Skip to content

 Many Anchorage property owners benefit from professional snow removal services.
 Consider professional help if:

-Heart conditions, back problems, or age make shoveling dangerous.
+Health Concerns: Heart conditions, back problems, or age make shoveling dangerous.
 Over 100 deaths occur annually from snow shoveling heart attacks.

-Busy work schedules, travel, or multiple properties make DIY snow removal impractical during Alaska winters.
+Time Constraints: Busy work schedules, travel, or multiple properties make DIY snow removal impractical during Alaska winters.

-Long driveways, steep slopes, or extensive walkways require professional equipment for efficient clearing.
+Large Properties: Long driveways, steep slopes, or extensive walkways require professional equipment for efficient clearing.

-Commercial properties and rental properties require professional documentation and insurance coverage.
+Liability Protection: Commercial properties and rental properties require professional documentation and insurance coverage.

 Professional snow removal services in Anchorage offer seasonal contracts with unlimited visits, providing peace of mind and cost predictability throughout winter.
 Typical residential seasonal contracts range from $800-$2,500 depending on property size and access.